fde-capu/Philosophers/README.md

 interrupted, there should be leaks from the abruption.

-- Since `kill` is used on `philo_three`, to properly `free` the allocated memory, `sigaction` is nedded.
+- Since `kill` is used on `philo_three`, to properly `free` the allocated memory, `sigaction` was implemented to avoid leaks (`<signal.h>` is included).

-- When inspecting with Valgrind, take care to notice that dus to the slowness caused by the memory inspection, some synchronous events appear asynchronous.
+- When inspecting with Valgrind, notice that due to the slowness caused by the memory inspection, some synchronous events appear asynchronous, and even people may die during the delay (when normally would not).
+For these cases, try testing wieh extra `time_to_die`.

 #### Usage: